 - 4 teaspoons vanilla

 - 4 cups semi-sweet or milk chocolate chips, about 24 ounces of chocolate chips

 - flakey sea salt, optional

 - Preheat oven to 375°F.

-- Cream together sugars and butter with mixer on high speed (I use my KitchenAid mixer).
+- Cream together sugars and butter with mixer on medium speed (I use my KitchenAid mixer).

-- Add chocolate chips and stir with spatula (The batter is thick so I add a cup at a time and just gently mix into the top of the batter and scoop out the cookies from there and then add more chocolate chips as I go).
+- Add chocolate chips and stir with a spatula (The batter is thick so I add a cup at a time and just gently mix into the top of the batter and scoop out the cookies from there and then add more chocolate chips as I go).

 - Cover cookie sheets with parchment paper or baking mat.